BDC Hamburger Icon

 Payment gateway vs. payment processor FAQs

-A merchant account is distinct from a payment gateway because it doesn't transmit encrypted data.
+A merchant account is essentially an arrangement with the bank to create a space for pending transactions.
+Funds are held in a merchant account before being credited to your business’s bank account.
+A merchant account is distinct from a payment gateway because it doesn’t transmit encrypted data.
 Instead, it transmits funds related to the transaction.
-The payment will temporarily be held in the merchant account as the transaction is finalized.
-After that, the funds will pass through the merchant account and into your business's bank account.
+The payment will be held temporarily in the merchant account as the transaction is finalized.
+After that, the funds will pass through the merchant account and into your business’s bank account.
+To set up your merchant account, a payment processing company will assign you a merchant ID number.
+A merchant account is necessary to accept credit and debit card payments from your customers unless you operate as a submerchant with a payment facilitator, such as Square or Stripe.
+Read our review of Square and our Stripe review to learn how the services can act as payment facilitators.

 When you accept credit card payments with PayPal, things work a little differently.
 PayPal is what is known as a payment aggregator; it has its own payment gateway called Payflow.
+Payment aggregators differ from payment processors in the following ways:

-You don't need a merchant account: Unlike traditional payment processors, payment aggregators don't require your business to set up a merchant account.
-Instead, aggregators group your transactions with other merchants' transactions, essentially making you a submerchant on the aggregator's merchant account.
+• You don’t need a merchant account.
+Unlike traditional payment processors, payment aggregators don’t require your business to set up a merchant account.
+Instead, aggregators group your transactions with other merchants’ transactions, essentially making you a submerchant on the aggregator’s merchant account.

-Payment aggregators process payments quickly: Payment aggregators typically have a quick and easy application process and allow for much faster processing times than conventional payment processors.
+• Payment aggregators process payments quickly.
+Payment aggregators typically have a quick and easy application process and allow for much faster processing times than conventional payment processors.

-Payment aggregators have straightforward fees: Payment aggregator fees tend to be straightforward.
+• Payment aggregators have straightforward fees.
+Payment aggregator fees tend to be straightforward.
 Aggregators are often cheaper overall, depending on the amount and value of your transactions.
 Unlike payment processors, aggregators generally offer fixed rates, so even as your transaction volume increases, your price does not increase.
 In contrast, payment processors typically offer more favorable rates to businesses with high transaction volumes or high-value transactions.

 Read our detailed PayPal review to learn why it’s a popular payment processing choice for freelancers, solopreneurs and other small businesses.

 Stripe is a payment processor with an included payment gateway and merchant account.
-This enables Stripe's merchants to accept payments online, in person, without a card present and with no additional companies or services needed.
+That enables Stripe’s merchants to accept payments online, in person, without a card present and with no additional companies or services needed.

-Amazon Pay is an online payment processor that allows Amazon customers to buy from a business's website using their Amazon accounts.
+Amazon Pay is an online payment processor that allows Amazon customers to buy from a business’s website using their Amazon accounts.
 Customers do not have to create a new account or enter their credit card information on your site to pay.
-To add this payment method to your site, you must set up an Amazon Pay account, configure the service and integrate it into your website.
+To add the payment method to your site, you must set up an Amazon Pay account, configure the service and integrate it into your website.

+Jennifer Dublino is an experienced entrepreneur and astute marketing strategist.
+With over three decades of industry experience, she has been a guiding force for many businesses, offering invaluable expertise in market research, strategic planning, budget allocation, lead generation and beyond.
+Earlier in her career, Dublino established, nurtured and successfully sold her own marketing firm.
+At business.com, Dublino covers customer retention and relationships, pricing strategies and business growth.
 Dublino, who has a bachelor's degree in business administration and an MBA in marketing and finance, also served as the chief operating officer of the Scent Marketing Institute, showcasing her ability to navigate diverse sectors within the marketing landscape.
 Over the years, Dublino has amassed a comprehensive understanding of business operations across a wide array of areas, ranging from credit card processing to compensation management.
 Her insights and expertise have earned her recognition, with her contributions quoted in reputable publications such as Reuters, Adweek, AdAge and others.